perliedman/elevation-service/README.md

 Elevation data for your GeoJSON as a micro service.
 Yes, really!

-You can try (or even use, for fun and profit) the service here: [http://data.cykelbanor.se/elevation/geojson](http://data.cykelbanor.se/elevation/geojson).
+You can try it out in [the elevation-service demo app](http://www.liedman.net/elevation-service/).

 You might also be interested in [geojson-elevation](https://github.com/perliedman/geojson-elevation) and [node-hgt](https://github.com/perliedman/node-hgt), which this module builds upon.